sdcst/004a-booleans/README.md

-a >= b    Checks to see if a is greater than or equal to b a <= b    Checks to see if a is less than or equal to b a != b    Checks to see if a and b are not equal
+a >= b    Checks to see if a is greater than or equal to b a <= b    Checks to see if a is less than or equal to b a != b    Checks to see if a and b are not equal a < b < c Python also supports multiple comparisons using the less than and greater than symbols.
+Not many other languages can do this
 ```
 These all work for both numerical values (int and float) as well as for strings